 Then the drip, drip, drip of charges from the SDNY, from Mueller, court filings, indictments, of Russian trolls and fixers and frauds and money laundering fools who surrounded Trump began to be exposed, and one after another of the original cast of the White House staff and admin were kicked out or walked out, until the man had no one beside him but crooked loyal pansies with nothing to lose.

 No, this grief was complicated, like my grief after Tim died, just as strange, as potent.
-And let’s just say that Tim and Trump share this malignant narcissism that I had no idea existed outside of serial murderers and psychopaths, I had no idea how manipulative, how lying is like breathing to them, and how they can mess your head up so badly you question even whether or not the sky really is blue.
+And let’s just say that Tim and Trump share this malignant narcissism that I had no idea existed outside of serial murderers and psychopaths, I had no idea how manipulative, how lying is like breathing to them, and how they can mess your head up so badly you question even whether the sky really is blue.
 The prey on the vulnerable, as I was after mom was gone, with no one to tell my secrets to.

 So I navigate this new grief, different in some ways, familiar in others.
 What I can contribute to the cacophony of others, I’m not sure.
-But maybe just that when even the facts are faux and truth has been obscured for some in a fog of chaos, I am out hunting the light, the veracity, verity, sincerity, candour, honesty, the genuineness of what I see before my eyes.
+But maybe just that when even the facts are faux and truth has been obscured for some in a fog of chaos, I am out hunting the light, the veracity, verity, sincerity, candor, honesty, the genuineness of what I see before my eyes.
 Not what HE wants everyone to see, not the lies and cover-ups, but what is, that’s it and that’s all I can do, all I can be.

 I seek truth, because it is something I know how to do.